Vilnius Region under Lithuanian administration (1939–1940): Economy of the region

 The Vilnius region was hit quite hard by the hostilities and the month-long Soviet occupation.
-There were many refugees from other regions of Poland, unemployment was rising, and rising food prices were also a problem.
+There were many refugees from other regions of Poland, and unemployment and food prices were rising.
 The Lithuanian government made an effort to relieve the major problems plaguing the region.
 In the fall of 1939, a mandatory loan of 50 million litas was dispersed to Vilnius.
-It was charged to civil servants' salaries, as well as income tax payers.
-By the end of April, the budget had received 30.1 million litas from it.
-This allowed the budget of the city of Vilnius to be set at 28.5 million litas, which exceeded the pre-war Polish budget; this was heavily emphasized by the Lithuanian press.
+It was charged to civil servants' salaries and to income tax payers.
+By the end of April, the budget had received 30.1 million litas.
+This allowed Vilnius's budget to be set at 28.5 million litas, exceeding the pre-war Polish budget; the Lithuanian press emphasized this heavily.
 Additional funds were used to invest in urban infrastructure.

 Less successful was the fight against unemployment.
-At the beginning of December 1939, there were 8815 unemployed people in Vilnius, later the number only increased.
-This was caused by the paralysis of industry related to the loss of markets, this was equally true for all of Lithuania, whose trade had collapsed due to the outbreak of war.
+At the beginning of December 1939, there were 8815 unemployed people in Vilnius; later, the number only increased.
+This was caused by the paralysis of industry related to the loss of markets; this was equally true for all of Lithuania, whose trade had collapsed due to the outbreak of war.
 The reason was also the deliberate activity of the Lithuanian authorities to close Polish enterprises and cooperatives and replace them with Lithuanian ones.

 Poverty began to prevail in the city.
-The authorities estimated the number of people in need of permanent support at 150,000, but they themselves were able to provide assistance to 25,000, the Red Cross to a further 27,000.
-When distributing aid, the Lithuanian authorities preferred groups considered loyal, thus aid was directed primarily to the Lithuanian population, followed by members of the Belarusian and Jewish minorities.
+The authorities estimated the number of people in need of permanent support at 150,000, but they themselves were able to assist 25,000, and the Red Cross assisted a further 27,000.
+When distributing aid, the Lithuanian authorities preferred groups considered loyal; thus aid was directed primarily to the Lithuanian population, followed by members of the Belarusian and Jewish minorities.
 Very little aid was given to Polish Army reservists.

 Lithuanian policy toward the peasants was much friendlier, and efforts were made to win them over, primarily through land reform.
-This was also aimed at weakening the Polish landed gentry.
+This was also intended to weaken the Polish landed gentry.
 A significant concession was their exemption from taxation for the second half of 1939.
 However, the land reform was very limited in scope, covering only estates of more than 150 hectares, of which there were not many in Vilnius (about 114), primarily the estates of the Sołtans and Tyszkiewiczs.
 In total, the acreage subject to reform was less than 20,000 hectares.
-The expropriation proceeded very slowly, in principle only forest areas were covered.
-When receiving land, priority was given to Lithuanian army volunteers from Vilnius, as well as those persecuted by the Polish government for their Lithuanian activities during the interwar.
+The expropriation proceeded very slowly; in principle, only forest areas were covered.
+When receiving land, priority was given to Lithuanian army volunteers from Vilnius, as well as those persecuted by the Polish government for their Lithuanian activities during the interwar period.
 The symbol of the failure of the land reform was the expropriation of 185 hectares of the Andrzejowo estate, which belonged to Gen. Lucjan Żeligowski.
 This was presented in the press as an act of historical justice.
-In fact, immediately after the expropriation, the property was leased to Żeligowski's brother-in-law Petras Kaziunas, married to his sister Maria.
+In fact, immediately after the expropriation, the property was leased to Żeligowski's brother-in-law, Petras Kaziunas, married to his sister Maria.